 Mistakes You Should Avoid

 The interviewer is not expecting you to be a superhero.
-Make sure that your answer is appropriate and honest by avoiding the following mistakes.
+Don’t be thrown by the question, and make sure your answer is appropriate and honest by avoiding the following mistakes: